-Brazilian President Jair Bolsonaro tests positive for coronavirus
+Brazil's Jair Bolsonaro tests positive for Covid-19 after months of dismissing the seriousness of the virus

 "Everyone knew that it would reach a considerable part of the population sooner or later.
-It was positive for me," Bolsonaro said, referring to the Covid-19 test he took Monday.
+It was positive for me," he said, referring to the Covid-19 test he took Monday.

 Earlier on Tuesday Bolsonaro's press office told CNN affiliate CNN Brasil that the President was being treated with hydroxychloroquine and azithromycin as he awaited the result of his fourth Covid-19 test in four months.